Video app TikTok unblocks teen who posted on China’s Muslims

 TikTok has said its data is not subject to Chinese law and that it does not remove content based on “sensitivities related to China.”

-Han said said Aziz was locked out of her account because of an earlier video she posted featured a photo of Osama bin-Laden, which violated polices against imagery related to terrorist figures.
+Han said Aziz was locked out of her account because of an earlier video she posted featured a photo of Osama bin-Laden, which violated polices against imagery related to terrorist figures.

 Aziz asked rhetorically on Twitter if she believed she was blocked after posting the video about Uighurs because of the unrelated earlier “satirical” video.
 “No,” she said.